tifrueh/the-chosen-remastered/README.md

 # The Chosen: At Night's End (Remastered)

-This is a short Zork-like text-adventure I (re-)wrote.
+This is a short ZORK-like text-adventure I (re-)wrote.
 The original python version can be found [here](https://github.com/tifrueh/the-chosen).

 Your objective is to find a pair of legendary swords and kill an evil king with them.